-4. Any disqualification involving a motor or boat rules may, at the competitor's discretion, be appealed to the OPC Commission.
+- 4. Any disqualification involving a motor or boat rules may, at the competitor's discretion, be appealed to the OPC Commission.
 An appeal fee of \$250.00 will be charged for all local, series and Regional Championships.
 The appeal fee for World, North American, Record runs and National Championships will be \$500.00.
-If the appeal is upheld, the fee, less shipping and handling, will be returned.

-Such Appeal is only for the verification of the measurement of the specification (second measurement beyond the inspector).
+If the appeal is upheld, the fee, less shipping and handling, will be returned. - Such Appeal is only for the verification of the measurement of the specification (second measurement beyond the inspector).
 Under no circumstance shall the referee be required to send a part larger than the largest part of the motor on the boat involved in the disqualification.
 The Motor Technical Committee has thirty (30) days after receiving the part/parts to make a final decision.
 The Chairman of the Motor Tech Committee shall report the MTC's decision to the OPC Chairman.
 The decision of the Motor Tech Committee is final.
-The OPC Chairman shall notify all interested parties, including the current OPC Commission of the final decision. report findings to the OPC Commission for a vote to approve or deny the appeal, or to extend the time for the MTC to report its findings.

-5. In case of an appeal of the technical inspection, the entire engine technical inspection process must be completed.
+The OPC Chairman shall notify all interested parties, including the current OPC Commission of the final decision. - 5.
+In case of an appeal of the technical inspection, the entire engine technical inspection process must be completed.